There may be a few reasons why your electric hot water system isn’t working.

 Please note: Paying by certain channels can attract a payment processing fee.
 You can view the Payment Processing Fee amount in your relevant state’s Fee Schedule.

 By far, the easiest way to manage your account is with My Account.
 With this free online service you can pay your bill, view your usage history and update your account details.

 As well, to help you avoid the ups and downs that come with the changing of the seasons, we created Bill Smoothing.

-In a nutshell, we average out your annual energy use across the year and divide that into the same regular weekly, fortnightly or monthly amount.
-This will ensure you never get surprised when you open your next bill.
-We also reassess the periodic amount you pay against your actual usage and adjust it if necessary.
+In a nutshell, we estimate your energy usage over a 12 month period and spread that amount out over smaller, regular payments.
+This aims to reduce bill shock when you open your bills.
+We will reassess the periodic amount you pay against your actual usage and adjust it if necessary.

 We also know that life doesn’t always go to plan.
 Unscheduled car maintenance, illness or any number of unexpected events can really put a dent in your finances.
 Don’t worry.
-We have dedicated people who can help you get back on track.
+Click here to view your payment extension options via My Account.
+Alternatively, w e have dedicated people who can help you get back on track.
 A specially trained member of our Staying Connected team can discuss your needs and work out the best way to help you manage your account.

 With a variety of ways to pay your energy bill, flexible payment plans and assistance if life gets a little tough, AGL is here to help.